THE TALK ABOUT TITO

 He spent his early years with his sheepherding family, isolated in a remote stretch of Hells Canyon on Snake River, 100 miles upstream from the nearest city, Lewiston, Idaho.

-Now - a lifetime later - he lives with his wife Kate in Seattle’s most populous neighborhood, Capitol Hill—"a cultural outpost of San Francisco.”
-Along the way, he worked on farms, fought range fires, barked in a carnival, went to war, earned a master's in urban planning, ran for office, joined a theater troupe, modeled for artists, wrote tedious environmental reports, and served on the Seattle Design Commission.
-He writes because he doesn’t know what else to do.
+A lifetime later, he lives with his wife Kate in Seattle’s most populous community, Capitol Hill—"a northern cultural outpost of San Francisco.”
+Along the way, he worked on ranches and farms, fought range fires, barked in a carnival, went to war (the one John Prine called “the conflict overseas,” earned a master's in urban planning, ran for public office, joined a theater troupe (Little Red Studio), made art (Sev Shoon Gallery) modeled for artists, wrote quasi-judicial environmental reports, and served two terms on the Seattle Design Commission.
+He writes because he doesn’t know how to stop.

 In 2015, Empty Bowl Press published his first poetry collection, I can still smile like Errol Flynn.
 His poetry and/or satire have appeared in Puget Soundings, Argus, Seattle Post-Intelligencer, Red Light District: Seattle Erotic Art Festival’s Literary Art Anthology (Foundation for Sex Positive Culture, 2011), Poets Unite!
 LitFUSE 10th Anniversary Anthology (Cave Moon Press, 2016), Paco-Michelle Atwood’s World Inside Designer Jeans (AuthorHouse, 2013), The Little Red Anthology (Little Red Press, 2009), Pandemic Poetry (Headline Poetry & Press, 2020), and In Parentheses Journal, 2020)